HelibertoArias/MuvidsHotel/README.md

    - Notes: By default, only one room was created, the id for it is "c9d4c053-49b6-410c-bc78-2d54a9991850".
 This roomId will be required to add a new booking.
 Be aware that you will need to update the fields *start* and *end* in order to meet those requirements.
        1. All reservations start at least the next day of booking.
-       2. The stay can’t be longer than 3 days and can’t be reserved more than 30 days in advance.
+       2. The stay canâ€™t be longer than 3 days and canâ€™t be reserved more than 30 days in advance.
        3. To access to the endpoints you require authentication.
 Take a look to the "Authenticate an user" method once you import the collection into Postman.